joolstorrentecalo/gitlab-design/CONTRIBUTING.md

 #### Prototyping software

 We use [Framer](https://framer.com/) for more complicated designs that require a prototype, but you can use any prototyping software that's available to you.
 Just make sure that the end result is generally available along with your source files.
-An example would be an online hosted version of the prototype or a gif.
+An example would be an [online hosted version](#superpowers-) of the prototype or a GIF.

 ## For GitLabbers 🦊